olumobigjoe/Logistics-Report_2020_to_2024/README.md

 # LOGISTICS REPORT (2020 TO 2024)
-A 3-page well detailed report with the goal to provide comprehensive visibility into logistics performance using key metrics.
+A 3-page well detailed report with the goal to provide comprehensive visibility into logistics performance using key metrics using Power BI.

 ---
 ## 📂 INTRODUCTION